Being strong means never having to think about your muscles.

 This is the best argument I have for exercising.

-A football player running downfield doesn’t think about making muscles to brace for impact; he spends hours in the weight room lifting weights and doing assorted other exercises to prepare for the pounding that his body is going to take.
+A football player running downfield doesn’t focus on making muscles to brace for impact; he spends hours in the weight room lifting weights and doing various other exercises to prepare for the pounding his body will take.

-Teaching yoga I am often imploring people to engage in this and that to make their poses solid but ultimately balanced muscles accomplish their tasks because they are adequately developed to work correctly.
+Teaching yoga I often implore people to engage in this and that to make their poses solid but ultimately balanced muscles accomplish their tasks because they are adequately developed to work correctly.

-One of my first teachers told me that you should be able to do any pose and have a relaxing chat with someone at the same time.
+One of my first teachers told me that you should be able to do any pose and have a relaxing chat with someone while doing it.

-I have always loved that idea because having an easy conversation and making muscles simply don’t go together.
+I have always loved that idea because having an easy conversation and making muscles don’t go together well.

-When it comes to the exercises we choose to do there should be a specific attempt to only build the muscles we need to create a correct balance in our musculature.
+When it comes to the exercises we choose to do, we should specifically attempt to build only the muscles we need to create the correct balance in our musculature.

-A boxer could make the argument that a thousand sit-ups a day will make his abdominal muscles hard enough to withstand the hardest punch.
-That makes perfect sense to me but I don’t see many other reasons to do tons of sit-ups.
+A boxer could argue that a thousand sit-ups daily will make his abdominal muscles hard enough to withstand the hardest punch.
+That makes perfect sense to me, but I don’t see many other reasons to do endless sit-ups.

 This gets to the heart of my walking program.
 I think we tend towards common imbalances in our muscle tone.